Darrenkhoo/DS2020-Final-Project/README.md

 auc(roc_obj)
 ```

-    ## Area under the curve: 0.9833
+    ## Area under the curve: 0.9826

 To evaluate how well the selected tumor characteristics can classify
 cancer as benign or malignant, we trained a logistic regression model
 using the five most correlated features identified during EDA:
-`radius_mean`, `perimeter_mean`, `area_mean`, `concavity_mean`, and
+`radius_mean`, `concavity_mean`, and `concave points_mean`.
+These
-`concave points_mean`.
-These features were chosen based on earlier
-boxplots and correlation plots, where they showed clear separation
+features were chosen based on earlier boxplots and correlation plots,
-between the two diagnosis groups.
+where they showed clear separation between the two diagnosis groups.
+`perimeter_mean` and `area_mean` are not included deal to
+multicollinearity with `radius_mean`, so only `radius_mean` is chosen

-The model achieved a high accuracy of 91.15%, with strong sensitivity
+The model achieved a high accuracy of 92.92%, with strong sensitivity
-(84.85%) and specificity (93.75%), indicating that it correctly
+87.88% and specificity 95.00%, indicating that it correctly identifies
-identifies both malignant and benign cases in most situations.
-The ROC
+both malignant and benign cases in most situations.
+The ROC curve
-curve further supports the model’s performance, with an AUC (Area Under
+further supports the model’s performance, with an AUC (Area Under the
-the Curve) of 0.9833, which is considered excellent and demonstrates the
+Curve) of 0.9826, which is considered excellent and demonstrates the
 model’s strong discriminative power.
+The accuracy are testing accuracy
+and all other metrics are also test set performance.

 These results reinforce the potential of using imaging-derived features
 to predict cancer type, offering a less invasive and more accessible